SneaksAndData/arcane-docs/concepts.md

 4. The stream runner may annotate the streaming job with the `arcane.streaming.sneaksanddata.com/state: schema-mismatch` annotation and exit with the `Success` status.
 In this case, the operator restarts the stream with the `backfill` mode and removes `arcane/state: schema-mismatch` annotation from the stream definition object.

+## Streaming Job lifecycle
+The streaming job when added always starts in backfill mode, this ensures that the streaming job fetches all the data available from the source on the first run.

+When the backfill is completed, the streaming job is restarted in the streaming mode.

+To suspend the straming job temporarily, the streaming job may be annotated with the `arcane/state: suspended`

+> [!NOTE]
+> if the stream definition was created in suspended state and unsupended later, the streaming job will start in
+> streaming mode, not in backfill mode.
+This behavior is intended to prevent the unnecessaryy backfilling of the data in
+> case of migration of the streaming job from one cluster to another or any other activity that requires the stream
+> definition to be recreated.

+If the streaming job finished in the success state, the streaming job will be restarted in the streaming mode.
+It the streaming job is finished in the failed state, the streaming job will be annotated with the `arcane/state: crash-loop` and will not be restarted until the annotation is removed.
+This behavior is intended to prevent misconfiguration of the streaming job that may lead to the infinite restart loop.